kryptokrona/kryptokrona-web-wallet/Deploy_Ubuntu.md

 # Step 7:

-Start your Plenteumd node.
-The Plenteum daemon must be running with the following cli arguments
+Start your Kryptokrona node.
+The Kryptokrona daemon must be running with the following cli arguments

-	'./kryptokronad --enable-cors="*" --enable-blockexplorer --rpc-bind-ip=0.0.0.0'
+	'./kryptokrona --enable-cors="*" --enable-blockexplorer --rpc-bind-ip=0.0.0.0'
+    './kryptokrona --enable-cors="*" --enable-blockexplorer --rpc-bind-ip=0.0.0.0 --rpc-bind-port=11898'

-ensure your node is fully sync'd with the Plenteum network before you proceed to the next step.
+ensure your node is fully sync'd with the Kryptokrona network before you proceed to the next step.

 # Step 8: